 A Typical Online Counselling Session

-Once you make an appointment for online counselling, I will send you the usual intake and confidentiality forms that I send to all my clients prior to a session.
+Once you make an appointment for online counselling, via my online booking site. you will receive a confirmation email which includes an intake form to complete and a confidentiality waiver to sign.
 These forms tell me important things about who you are, a little about your family and medical history, and your expectations for counselling.
 The confidentiality form lets you know how your information is protected and provides the safety and security of knowing that our conversations remain private.
-Prior to the session I will also send you an invoice detailing the rate for the type of session you have booked (individual, couples, 60 mins, 90 mins.)
-Payment will be due within 24 hours of the end of the session.

 Once the formalities are out of the way, how the session runs will depend on your comfort level.
 I like to get to know who my clients are outside of the “problem” that has brought them for counselling.
 This also helps ease you into the conversation and gives me a sense of how you are doing right now.